kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/07 - Fireworks in music-celebration or critique/Music for the Royal Fireworks.md

 It doesn’t have lyrics, but the *enthusiastic-ish* instruments sound like it’s celebrating fireworks.

 The trumpets are whatever wind instrument that was is the main noise coming from this song.
-That definetly *channels* the feeling of fireworks.
+That definitely *channels* the feeling of fireworks.